haroon0x/CliAgent/docs/plan.md

 ---

 ## 7. Success Criteria
-- Users prefer TheAgent over Gemini CLI for daily dev tasks.
+- Users prefer CliAgent over Gemini CLI for daily dev tasks.
 - Easy to extend, beautiful to use, and powerful out of the box.
 - Community contributions and plugin ecosystem thrive.